 Phone: (085) 7340164

-Okay so not strictly a wine bar but more so a bar that serves wine The Universal is still one of my favourite to frequent in Galway.
+Okay so not strictly a wine bar but more so a bar that serves wine The Universal is still one of my favourites to frequent in Galway.
 With super cool cocktails and beer on tap that change regularly, and a wine list that offers plenty by the glass with choices depending on taste and budget, this is a wonderful spot to rest your feet on the long arduous journey from lunch in Kai to coffee in Urban Grind.
 Great food menu here too, universal in nature (pardon the pun) but with an Asian focus, that’s well worth checking out and one that I feel not enough people know about.
 An ever changing menu but the prawn toast and crispy squid tentacles are especially good.